mozilla/ActiveData/docs/jx_Reference.md

 `where` Clause
 ------------

-The `where` clause is [an expression](jx_Expresions.md) that returns a boolean indicating whether the document will be included in the aggregate.
+The `where` clause is [an expression](jx_Expresions.md) that returns a Boolean indicating whether the document will be included in the aggregate.
 If the query is returning a pivot-table, or data cube, the where clause does not affect the dimensions' domains.

 `edges` Clause
 --------------